sgmurphy/wordpress-plugins/rvg-optimize-database/readme.txt

 Requires at least: 2.8
 Requires PHP: 5.6
 Tested up to: 6.4
-Stable tag: 5.1.1
+Stable tag: 5.2
-Version: 5.1.1
+Version: 5.2
 License: GPLv2 or later
-A One-Click WordPress Database Cleaner & Optimizer.
+One-click database optimization with precise revision cleanup and flexible scheduling.
 Speeding up sites since 2011!

 == Description ==

 NerdPress has adopted Optimize Database After Deleting Revisions!
-[Read our blog post.](https://www.nerdpress.net/announcing-optimize-database/)
+[Read the announcement here.](https://www.nerdpress.net/announcing-optimize-database/)

-This plugin is a 'One Click' WordPress Database Cleaner and Optimizer.
+This plugin is a 'One Click' WordPress database cleaner & optimizer, with precise revision cleanup and flexible scheduling.

 = Main Features =
 * Deletes revisions of posts, pages and / or custom post types (you optionally can keep an 'x'-amount of the most recent revisions and you can choose to delete revisions older than...)